unccd/Prais4-reporting-manual/SO1.md

 ### 1.3.7.
 Additional Resources

 - UNCCD, 2024.
-The Land Story: Country experiences with reporting on land degradation and drought, Chapter: Trends in Carbon Stocks: (<https://www.unccd.int/sites/default/files/2024-12/2315444E.pdf>)
+The Land Story: Country experiences with reporting on land degradation and drought, Chapter: Trends in Carbon Stocks: (<https://www.unccd.int/resources/publications/land-story-country-experiences-reporting-land-degradation-and-drought>)
 - IPCC, 2006.
 Eggleston, S., Buendia L., Miwa K., Ngara T., and Tanabe K. (Eds).
 2006 IPCC Guidelines for National Greenhouse Gas Inventories.
 Intergovernmental Panel on Climate Change (IPCC)/Institute for Global Environmental Strategies (IGES), Hayama, Japan.
 - IPCC, 2013.
 Hiraishi, T., Krug, T., Tanabe, K., Srivastava, N., Baasansuren, J., Fukuda, M. and Troxler, T.G.
 (Eds).
 2013 Supplement to the 2006 IPCC Guidelines for National Greenhouse Gas Inventories: Wetlands.
 Intergovernmental Panel on Climate Change (IPCC), Switzerland.
 - IPCC.
 2019.
 Refinement to the 2006 IPCC Guidelines for National Greenhouse Gas Inventories.
 In: Buendia, E., Tanabe, K., Kranjc, A., Baasansuren, J., Fukuda, M., Ngarize, S., Osako, A., Pyrozhenko, Y., Shermanau, P., Federici, S. (eds).
 Intergovernmental Panel on Climate Change, Geneva, Switzerland.
-- ‘Trends.Earth, A User Guide’ (<https://docs.trends.earth/en/latest/index.html>).
+- ‘Trends.Earth User Guide’ (<https://docs.trends.earth/en/latest/index.html>).

 ## 1.4.
 SO 1-4 – Proportion of land that is degraded over total land area (Sustainable Development Goal indicator 15.3.1)

 ### 1.4.1.
 Introduction

 Land degradation is defined as ‘the reduction or loss of the biological or economic productivity and complexity of rainfed cropland, irrigated cropland, or range, pasture, forest and woodlands resulting from a combination of pressures, including land use and management practices[^7]’.

 [^7]: Article 1 of the United Nations Convention to Combat Desertification.

 Using the three indicators SO 1-1, SO 1-2 and SO 1-3 (hereinafter referred to as subindicators), UNCCD reporting will estimate the proportion of land that is degraded over total land area, which is also SDG indicator 15.3.1 and the only indicator used to track progress towards target 15.3: ‘By 2030, combat desertification, restore degraded land and soil, including land affected by desertification, drought and floods, and strive to achieve a land-degradation neutral world’.
 In line with decision 15/COP.13, the estimates of SDG indicator 15.3.1 contained in national reports will be submitted by the secretariat, in its capacity as the custodian agency for this indicator, to the United Nations Statistics Division for publication in the SDG Report and Global Database.

 Knowing the extent and location of degraded land is instrumental to achieving land degradation neutrality (LDN) at national level and supporting Parties in setting national voluntary targets.

 SDG Indicator 15.3.1 is reported as a percentage value, representing the proportion of degraded land in relation to a country's total land area—defined as the entire surface area excluding inland waters such as major rivers and lakes.
 The area in km2 is reported as ancillary information, for transparency and as it allows regional and global aggregates to be calculated.

 UNCCD facilitates reporting on SDG indicator 15.3.1 by providing pre-filled data in the PRAIS 4 platform with values derived from default datasets.